ethereum-optimism/community-hub/src/docs/developers/README.md

 ### Just getting started with Optimism?

-If you're brand new to Optimism, we recommend checking out the [guide to deploying a basic contract](./build/basic-contract.md) using [Remix](https://remix.ethereum.org).
+If you're brand new to Optimism, we recommend checking out the [guide to deploying a basic contract](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/getting-started).
 It'll get you familiar with the core steps required to get a contract deployed to the network.
 Luckily, Optimism is [EVM equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), so it's 100% the same as deploying a contract to Ethereum.

-If you're a bit more familiar with Optimism and Ethereum, you can try walking through one of the various [tutorials](./tutorials) put together by the Optimism community.
+If you're a bit more familiar with Optimism and Ethereum, you can try walking through one of the various [tutorials](https://github.com/ethereum-optimism/optimism-tutorial) put together by the Optimism community.
 They'll help you get a headstart when building your first Optimistic project.

 ### Ready to deploy a contract?